The Chart for Aptiv PLC (APTV) Is Flashing Mixed Signals

-Aptiv PLC (NYSE:APTV) went up by 3.13% from its latest closing price compared to the recent 1-year high of $180.81.
-The company’s stock price has collected 9.65% of gains in the last five trading sessions.
+Aptiv PLC (NYSE:APTV) went down by -1.82% from its latest closing price compared to the recent 1-year high of $180.81.
+The company’s stock price has collected 0.73% of gains in the last five trading sessions.
 Barron’s reported on 08/04/22 that Key Car-Part Supplier Slashes Earnings Forecast

 Is It Worth Investing in Aptiv PLC (NYSE :APTV) Right Now?

-Aptiv PLC (NYSE:APTV) scored a price-to-earnings ratio above its average ratio, recording 261.13 x from its present earnings ratio.
+Aptiv PLC (NYSE:APTV) scored a price-to-earnings ratio above its average ratio, recording 255.05 x from its present earnings ratio.
 Plus, the 36-month beta value for APTV is at 2.01.
+Opinions of the stock are interesting as 16 analysts out of 27 who provided ratings for Aptiv PLC declared the stock was a “buy,” while 4 rated the stock as “overweight,” 5 rated it as “hold,” and 2 as “sell.”

 Sponsored

+The average price from analysts is $130.73, which is $24.4 above the current price.
 APTV currently public float of 269.75M and currently shorts hold a 1.96% ratio of that float.
-Today, the average trading volume of APTV was 2.08M shares.
+Today, the average trading volume of APTV was 2.03M shares.

 APTV’s Market Performance